kust1011/openai-compatible-llm-server/README.md

 ## OpenAI-Compatible Local LLM Server

 CLI-only backend server exposing an OpenAI-compatible chat completion API, designed to run a local LLM (e.g. HuggingFace model).
-It can serve as a drop-in backend for any OpenAI-style client, including the Agentic Outfit Stylist frontend.
+It can serve as a drop-in backend for any OpenAI-style client that speaks the OpenAI API.

 ### Features